nanocurrency/nano-docs/docs/running-a-node/docker-management.md

 title: Docker Management
-description: Learn how to use Docker to manage your node - starting, stopping, upgrading, RPC and more
+description: Learn how to use Docker to manage your nano node - starting, stopping, upgrading, RPC and more

 # Docker Management